typesense/typesense-website/docs-site/content/guide/natural-language-search.md

+---
+description: "Use an LLM (e.g. Google Gemini) alongside Typesense to translate plain-English search queries into structured filter, sort, and query parameters at runtime."
+---

 # Natural Language Search

 One of the most powerful capabilities of Large Language Models (LLMs) is their ability to turn natural language into structured data.